TheLogicMaster/ESP-Smart-Display/README.md

 Alternatively, you can use Platformio or Arduino
 IDE after downloading the latest [release](https://github.com/TheLogicMaster/ESP-LED-Matrix-Display/releases/latest) source code.
-The flash memory split for the program and filesystem is 50/50 for a 4MB board, where 1MB is for the program, 1MB is for firmware OTA updates, and 2MB is for the LittleFS filesystem.
-For platformio, this means the `eagle.flash.4m2m.ld` ld script.
+The flash memory split for the program and filesystem is 1 to 1 to 2 for a 4MB board, where 1MB is for the program, 1MB is for firmware OTA updates, and 2MB is for the LittleFS filesystem.
+For ESP8266 with platformio, this means the `eagle.flash.4m2m.ld` ld script.
 For Arduino IDE, use the `4MB (FS: 2MB)` flashing option.
 For 1MB boards, Platformio is probably required, as it doesn't look like Arduino IDE has an option to not use flash for OTA.
+For ESP32, a custom partition file is needed if your board's default flash layout doesn't suit your needs.

 ### Building the Web Dashboard
 Manually compiling the firmware and building the dashboard is only required if not flashing one of the pre-built full